 Not always true.
 Although some countries are entirely no to low risk, others – such as Thailand – have low to no risk areas and high risk areas.
 It is important you do your research and know exactly what the situation is in the areas you are heading to.
 If you will be spending any time in a high risk area, then by definition you are at risk.

 Prevention methods such as DEET spray are both effective and essential, but they are only part of the solution when you are in a high risk area.
 Whilst using prevention methods alone in a low to no risk area is fine, if you are travelling to any area that is considered high risk, then antimalarials are a must too.

 The amount of time you spend in an area is a consideration for a risk assessment but this isn’t necessarily true on its own.
 A high risk area is a high risk area regardless of the length of time spent in it.
 True, the chances of you getting bitten by an infected mosquito rise the longer you spend in that region, as does the need for you to take antimalarials, but on the same token you may get bitten five minutes after leaving the airport.
 It only takes one bite from one infected mosquito to contract malaria.
 Seek professional advice on what medication and length of course you need for where you are going.

 Every drug has side effects, and every drug will effect different individuals differently.
 Just because one person suffered side effects, that doesn’t mean the next person will.
 That is why it is essential too speak to a professional in enough time before your trip and see exactly which medication is right for you.
 That way you can minimise the negative side effects and still protect yourself.
 It may not always be a perfect balance, but it will be a balance.

 No they don’t.
 There is a range of different prophylaxis available, all with different side effects.
-And all these medications will effect different people available.
+And all these medications will effect different people differently.